Disclosure: PCBuildRanked earns from qualifying Amazon purchases through affiliate links in this article.

 | Counter-Strike 2 Max | ~280 FPS | — | — |

-Performance estimates based on RTX 5070 tier benchmarks.
+Performance estimates based on RTX 5070 tier benchmark data.
 Actual results vary by driver version, game patch, and in-game settings.

 With DLSS 4 Frame Generation (2x multiplier) enabled in supported titles, effective frame rates approximately double — Cyberpunk 2077 approaches 190 FPS at 1440p.
 NVIDIA Reflex should be enabled alongside Frame Generation to keep input latency from rising.